bergice/autoblend/docs/index.md

     1. Click the AutoBlend button in the Unreal Editor toolbar to open the plugin window.
     2. Install the plugin by clicking the **Install** button.
     3. Click **Recompile Shaders** - this may take a few minutes.
+    4. In your project console, run the command `r.Lumen.ScreenProbeGather.MaterialAO 0`.

     ![Tutorial_OpenPlugin.png](media/Tutorial_OpenPlugin.png)